MargaritaSukhova/HandyBook-phonebook/README.md

 ## About this project

-HandyBook is a SPA for comfort storing your contacs.
-The site allows:
-* user registration and authorization
-* saving, deleteting contacts
+HandyBook is a single-page application designed for convenient contact storage, providing user registration and authorization as well as the ability to save and delete contacts.

 ## Technologies and libraries used to create the project: